 I've done a modified version of Caddmann's kit.
 The left side of the bike is completely stock, even the (K&N) air filter is still in the air box.
 I simply added the Spectro air cleaner to the right side of the Nomad.

-Note I made my own center knob from a 1.25x8x40 mm bolt and a bathroom faucet knob gluing an Indian head nickel in the the spot where the hot or cold button would normally be. (are here) I have also replaced the Spectro paper air filter with a K&N #E-3527 oiled filter for a little better protection from fine dirt particles and, well, just because the K&N looks pretty cool.
+Note I made my own center knob from a 1.25x8x40 mm bolt and a bathroom faucet knob gluing an Indian head nickel in the the spot where the hot or cold button would normally be. (instructions are here) I have also replaced the Spectro paper air filter with a K&N #E-3527 oiled filter for a little better protection from fine dirt particles and, well, just because the K&N looks pretty cool.

 I removed the cold idle solenoids entirely putting shrink tubing over the electrical connections.
 If you do this, don't forget to cap the two metal tubes the idle solenoids are connected to that run through the backing plate.
 Failure to do this will create one gigantic vacuum leak and the bike will not run.